benc-uk/python-demoapp/README.md

 | IMAGE_REPO        | m219raptis/python-demoapp |
 | IMAGE_TAG         | latest                    |

-Getting weird errors?
-You have the option to use the [dev container on vsCode](https://code.visualstudio.com/docs/devcontainers/create-dev-container).
+:exploding_head: Want to avoid some hassle?
+You also have the option to use the pre-configured dev container (.devcontainer/devcontainer.json) to run and test the application.

 # Containers